npm/rfcs/accepted/0000-fallback-kebab-case-command.md

 ## Summary

-If the command is unknown, then fallback to the kebab-case version of it if it is in the `PATH`.
+If the command is unknown, then fallback to it prefixed with `npm-` if that is in the `PATH`.

 ## Motivation